[Analysis] Sibiu: EU leaders prepare post-Brexit show of unity

 The aim of this agenda is to "guide the work of institutions when they start their new term," an EU official said Tuesday, referring to the upcoming European elections, and the fact that EU leaders will have to decide on the senior positions in the EU, such as the commission president.

-EU leaders will also have their first, preliminary, discussion on these top posts as Tusk will lay out how he envisages managing the nominations.
+EU heads of government will also have their first, preliminary, discussion on these top posts as Tusk will lay out how he envisages managing the nominations.

 "It is difficult to discuss the strategic agenda of the future until 2024 without touching upon the renewal of leadership of the EU positions," the senior EU official added.